Endocannabinoid system

-The endocannabinoid system (ECS) is a biological system composed of endocannabinoids, which are endogenous lipid-based retrograde neurotransmitters that bind to cannabinoid receptors (CBRs), and cannabinoid receptor proteins that are expressed throughout the vertebrate central nervous system (including the brain) and peripheral nervous system.
-The endocannabinoid system remains under preliminary research, but may be involved in regulating physiological and cognitive processes, including fertility, pregnancy, pre- and postnatal development, various activity of immune system, appetite, pain-sensation, mood, and memory, and in mediating the pharmacological effects of cannabis.
+The endocannabinoid system (ECS) is a biological system composed of endocannabinoids, which are neurotransmitters that bind to cannabinoid receptors, and cannabinoid receptor proteins that are expressed throughout the central nervous system (including the brain) and peripheral nervous system.
+It is found in animals as simple as hydras, but absent in insects, who are hypothesized to have lost it due to a lack of arachidonic acid.
+The endocannabinoid system is still not fully understood, but may be involved in regulating physiological and cognitive processes, including fertility, pregnancy, pre- and postnatal development, various activity of immune system, appetite, pain-sensation, mood, and memory, and in mediating the pharmacological effects of cannabis.
 The ECS plays an important role in multiple aspects of neural functions, including the control of movement and motor coordination, learning and memory, emotion and motivation, addictive-like behavior and pain modulation, among others.

 Two primary cannabinoid receptors have been identified: CB1, first cloned (or isolated) in 1990; and CB2, cloned in 1993.
-CB1 receptors are found predominantly in the brain and nervous system, as well as in peripheral organs and tissues, and are the main molecular target of the endogenous partial agonist, anandamide (AEA), as well as exogenous THC, the most known active component of cannabis.
-Endocannabinoid 2-arachidonoylglycerol (2-AG), which was found to be two and three orders of magnitude more abundant in mammalian brain than AEA, acts as a full agonist at both CB receptors.
-Cannabidiol (CBD) is a phytocannabinoid with conflicting reports of its mechanism of action.
-It is generally described as a negative allosteric modulator at CB1 & CB2 receptors.
-CBD also acts as a potent agonist at TRPV1 and an inverse agonist at GPR3, GPR6, and GPR12.
-Additionally, CBD acts as an antagonist at GPR55, GPR18, and 5-HT3A, demonstrating the highest potency as an antagonist at TRPM8.
-Via its activity as a negative allosteric modulator, CBD has been found to counteract some of the negative side effects of THC when co-administered.
+CB1 receptors are found predominantly in the brain and nervous system, as well as in peripheral organs and tissues, and are the main molecular target of the fatty-acid neurotransmitter anandamide, as well as the most known active component of cannabis, tetrahydrocannabinol (THC).
+Another endocannabinoid, 2-arachidonoylglycerol (2-AG), also interacts with both CB receptors.
+It is significantly more abundant in the mammalian brain than anandamide, exceeding it by two to three orders of magnitude.

+The endocannabinoid system is sometimes called the endocannabinoidome or the expanded endocannabinoid system, as it includes a broader range of lipid mediators, receptors, and enzymes beyond CB1 and CB2.